wellsilver/EZServer/README.md

 I havent tested if this is actually a problem yet, but if you start a version incompatible with the server.properties it may create a new one, this might not be a problem for some time.

-If enough people download the server.jar it may be a issue, I used up 2% of the (free hosting lol) monthly bandwith just testing the program
+If enough people download the server.jar it may be a issue, I used up 2% of the (free hosting lol) monthly bandwith just testing the program a workaround is in progress for this

 Timeout.exe (A built in windows proccess) when called by a .exe sets off some anti viruses, sadly there is no easy workaround however you are free to submit one in issues or implement it yourself with a pull request